-Decline push-ups are one of the best chest-builder exercises to try, but you have to perform it in its proper form to effectively engage your upper chest muscles and avoid pain and injury.
+Decline push-ups are one of the best chest-builder exercises to try, but you have to perform them in their proper form to effectively engage your upper chest muscles and avoid pain and injury.

 Quick Summary